 Packing up was easy, although it required some care to slowly get all the air squeezed out of the head and tails.
 Wet sand and periodic moving water was only a few meters away by now!

 One final check with the wind meter revealed an average speed of 13 kph with gusts to 15 kph.
 This kite definitely likes a bit more - but at least the air was smooth and the kite found adequate breeze strength higher up.
 Most of the time.

 It was a pity about the lack of bright sunlight to add vibrancy to the photos and video.
 But some nice high flying was achieved anyway.
-The MBK Octopus kite with it's long tails would have been visible for several kilometers around the suburb of Christies Beach.
+With it's long tails the MBK Octopus kite would have been visible for several kilometers around the suburb of Christies Beach.